Marketing design

 Source

 Use sketching when words hit a wall.
 Even stick figures can tell a story.
+In later stages, aim for results that are not only functional but also aesthetically pleasing.

 3. Mood boards